trustoverip/WP0010-toip-foundation-whitepaper/docs/trust/back_to_future.md

-# Back to the Future with Digital Credentials

 There are obvious reasons we didn’t immediately port our long-established real-world trust model of physical credentials to the digital world.
 Physical credentials are both relatively easy to produce (via conventional printing/stamping technology), and relatively